Writing at Kensington

 Grammar and punctuation is taught through English lessons, giving all aspects of GPS a context and purpose.
 Where gaps are evident, teachers use English lessons to teach certain areas of GPS explicitly in order for children to secure the objectives set out in Appendix 1 of the National Curriculum.

 We understand the importance of children having a wide and varied knowledge of vocabulary in order for them to access the wider curriculum.
 Vocabulary is taught explicitly during English lessons as well as Tuesday’s RM5 sessions.
 All teachers use ‘Words of the Week’ in order to teach new vocabulary.
-A Frayer model is used and displayed in the classroom, allowing children to understand the new vocabulary on a deeper level: meaning, synonyms and antonyms, using the word in context, morphology and etymology.
+As part of teaching new vocabulary and to ensure children understand the new vocabulary on a deeper level, teaching explores: meaning, synonyms and antonyms, using the word in context, morphology and etymology.

 GPS is assessed using Rising Starts GAPS tests (termly for year 2-6, in the summer term only for year 1).
 Data analysis highlights gaps and teachers plan to address these during their next English units.